ahmermalik/chatroomApp/README.md

 Introduction
 ------------
-The purpose of the project was to display my full stack capabilities utilizing several technologies such as the Node.js framework, ProstgreSQL database, Jquery, HTML, CSS.
+The purpose of the project was to display the capabilities utilizing socket.io through several technologies such as the Node.js framework, Jquery, HTML, CSS.
 The project was done by Ahmer Malik.